This course assumes that you selected the “Python” option when you ran aspect init

 Requests example code

-Begin with the “getting started” code for the Python “requests” module.
-This is an external package that gives an example of installing it from PyPI.
+Add the “getting started” code for the Python “requests” module.
+It gives a good example of installing an external package from PyPI.

 Create a folder named app